zeroc-ice/ice/java/BUILDING.md

 alternatively you can install an Ice [binary distribution] that includes this compiler.

-### Java Version
+### JDK Version

-Ice for Java requires Java 8 or later.
+You need JDK 8, JDK 11, JDK 17 or JDK 21 to build Ice for Java.

 Make sure that the `javac` and `java` commands are present in your PATH.

+> The build produces bytecode in the Java 8 class file format ([major version] 52).

 The IceGrid GUI tool's Metrics Graph feature requires JavaFX support.
 If you build the source with a JVM that lacks JavaFX support, this feature will be